GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Numerical experiments

-\paragraph{Numerical results.} For each value of $n$, we solve the portfolio optimization problem with \method{}, \cosmo{}, \osqp{}, and \texttt{Mosek}.
+\paragraph{Numerical results.} For each value of $n$, we solve the portfolio optimization problem with \method{}, \cosmo{}, \osqp{}, and \texttt{Mosek}, with a time limit of 30 minutes.
 We use \method{}'s \qpsolver{} to solve the original QP, the equivalent QP, and the original problem with custom $P$ and $M$ operators.
 We use \method{}'s \genericsolver{} to solve the equivalent problem where we deal with the constraint set directly.
 We use both \cosmo{}'s indirect and direct linear system solvers.
 The results are shown in figure~\ref{fig:portfolio}.
 Clearly solving the original, full QP, is a bad idea; the matrix $\Sigma$ becomes dense and much of the structure is lost, resulting in a slow solve time.
 When solving the equivalent QP, \method{} outperforms \cosmo{}'s indirect solver (which also uses inexact solves), but both of these solvers are slower than \cosmo{}'s direct solver and \osqp{}.
 In this problem, the constraint matrix in the equivalent formulation is sparse (approximately $0.5\%$ nonzeros as $k$ gets large) and highly structured.
 As a result, sparse factorization methods perform relatively well, even for large problem sizes (over $80$M nonzeros).
-However, the direct method solve times increase at a faster rate, so for a large enough problem size, indirect methods will perform better than direct methods.
+However, the direct method solve times increase at a faster rate, so for a large enough problem size, indirect methods perform better than direct methods.
 Solving the original QP using custom operators with \method{} becomes competitive with the direct methods much faster as the problem size gets large, and it also scales at a slower rate.
-Finally, \method{}'s \genericsolver{}, which exploits additional structure, begins to quickly outperform the direct methods for even moderately-sized problems, while scaling at a rate comparable to the other indirect methods.
+Finally, \method{}'s \genericsolver{}, which exploits additional structure, begins to outperform the direct methods for moderately-sized problems, while scaling at a rate comparable to the other indirect methods.
+The direct solvers, COSMO and Mosek, both ran out of memory for the largest problem size ($n = 512,000$), and \method{}'s QP solver with custom operations takes just over the 30 minute time limit.

 \paragraph{Discussion.} The solve time speedup of \method{}'s \qpsolver{} with custom operators over the equivalent formulation is likely, at least in part, a result of how the data is stored.
 Using custom operators permits \method{} to store and use $F$ as a dense matrix instead of storing and using $F$ as part of the sparse constraint matrix.
 (This phenomenon is similar to what we observed in the Huber fitting example in~\S\ref{sec:ex-huber}.)
 The ability to create and use these custom operators in the original QP highlights the benefits of leveraging Julia's multiple dispatch to define optimization problems.
 Because \method{} is written in pure Julia, it does not need the problem data to be a matrix; it only needs linear operators.
 Often, it is much easier for the user to identify a fast way of applying $P$, $M$, and $M^T$ in the original formulation~\eqref{eq:problem-formulation-qp} than to identify a good problem reformulation.
 Here, for example, we easily defined a fast multiply with the diagonal-plus-low-rank matrix $\Sigma$ and the original constraint matrix $M = \bmat{ \ones & I}^T$.
 Furthermore, the Julia ecosystem has many packages that assist with constructing these fast operators, including \texttt{LinearMaps.jl}~\cite{linearmaps_jl}.
 The speedup from \method{}'s \genericsolver{} further emphasizes the advantage of allowing the user to naturally specify problem structure to exploit.
 In this example, we recognized that projection onto the simplex is fast, and \method{} allows us to handle this part of the problem directly.